 You may want to remodel your house or cut large chunks of plywood, and a demolition project is probably coming up soon.
 If my guess is correct, then you may be considering having a jigsaw or a reciprocating saw, but are confused about which will be the right option for you.

-As these saws are not similar, but usually used for the same projects, it’s challenging for you to choose the right one.
+Even though these saws are not similar, but usually used for similar projects, it’s hard to choose the right one.

 Now, you need to know about these saws clearly with the differentiating factors that will help you select the better one according to your purpose.
 To help you find the right one, we’re here to talk about the reciprocating saw vs. jigsaw below.